bneeland3/Group-6-Metagenomic-Pipeline/README.md

         i.
 From the env directory run:
             'conda env create -f fastqc.yaml'
             'conda activate fastqc'
+    3. Data Download
+        i.
+Option 1: Using provided data:
+        --If you are planning on using the provided data, please run download_test_data.py first and then sample_names.txt
+        ii: Option 2: Using your own data:
+        --If you are planning on using your own data, please skip running the download_test_data.py and run sample_names.txt
-    3. Next, run the snakefile from the src directory using:
+    4. Next, run the snakefile from the src directory using:
         `snakemake -c1`
-    4. Review the MultiQC report in the doc/fastqc1_output
+    5. Review the MultiQC report in the doc/fastqc1_output